openframeworks/ofSite/_tutorials/03_graphics/opengl.markdown

 *The Model matrix*

 A model, like an ofBox(), is defined by a set of vertices, which you can think of as ofVec3f objects, but are really just X,Y,Z coordinates of these vertices are defined relative to the center point where the drawing started.
+You can think of this as the 0,0,0 of your "world space".
+Imagine someone saying "I'm 10 meters north".
+If you don't know where they started from, that's not super helpful, but if you did know where they started from, it's pretty handy.
+That's what the Model matrix is.
 For OF, this is the upper left hand corner of your window.
-Really these aren't super meaningfull without a view onto them, which is why usually in OpenGL we're talking about the modelView matrix, which begs the question: what's the view matrix.
+Really these aren't super meaningful without a view onto them, which is why usually in OpenGL we're talking about the ModelView matrix.
+That's just the Model matrix time the View matrix, and that begs the question: what's the view matrix?

 *The View matrix*